1. Daniel 2:1 (ESV)

 1 In the second year of the reign of Nebuchadnezzar, Nebuchadnezzar had dreams; his spirit was troubled, and his sleep left him.

 Nebuchadnezzar has become a very powerful king.
-He is, in fact, one of the most powerful men and even though he has only been king for two years he is already a world ruler.
-When he goes to sleep his head is full of thoughts about the future, what policies he should pursue and how powerful he will be in the days to come.
+He is, in fact, one of the most powerful men of his time, and even though he has only been king for two years, he is already a world ruler.
+When he goes to sleep, his head is full of thoughts about the future: what policies he should pursue and how powerful he will be in the days to come.

 There is, however, uncertainty with Nebuchadnezzar.
 People who have gained a lot of influence and power in a relatively short time are often afraid of losing much of their power and as a result, there is often a craving for even more power.
 While the king lies tossing and turning in his bed, he has a disturbing dream that makes him very uneasy because it speaks about the future.
-It is especially the stone which ends up destroying the entire statue that is troubling, see Daniel 2:34ff.
+It is especially the stone which ends up destroying the entire statue that is troubling, (see Daniel 2:34–35).
 What does this dream mean?
 What are the gods telling him in this dream?
-These are questions that Nebuchadnezzar struggles with and that prevent him from falling asleep again.
+These are questions that Nebuchadnezzar struggles with, and which prevent him from falling asleep again.